 |Trading||Virgin One Home Insurance||11/01/2012|

 Of course, we’re sure none of those brand affinity deals count as middle men, at least to Direct Line’s way of thinking.
 And I’m sure Direct Line think that everyone must know that they are part of a larger insurance group, otherwise they wouldn’t have made such a big fuss over the ownership of the price comparison sites.
 And we’re sure that none of the RBS Group would ever use a price comparison site, much less run one, given the arguments put forward so forcefully by Direct Line.

 That must be another company that started up the now-defunct tescocompare.com, then, registering the domain name and taking out a trademark.
 And it must be a different RBS Insurance “whose brands include Direct Line and Churchill, is understood to have invested millions of pounds in the venture”.
 Sure enough, when tescocompare launched with a whole load of RBS Group brands offering quote comparisons “that you can’t get anywhere else” (although no Direct Line, of course) along with a large quota of HBOS companies.
 The service has since ceased trading.

 All this makes me very grateful to work for a family owned specialist car insurance company – my life would be very confusing if I had to reconcile multiple sets of brand values that were pulling in different and mutually contradictory directions!

 But for the customer – beware and make sure that when you ring round you are actually getting quotes from more than one company.
-And if you call us on 08000 838 833, we’ll impartially check our panel of over 40.
+And if you call us on 0330 123 1232 (or 0800 369 8590 free from a landline), we’ll impartially check our panel of over 40 insurance schemes.